Module-level property storage – Store configuration data at both the cloud and agent levels.

 The following actions can be done:

-Below is an example schema defining the payload for an SSH task:
+The following is a sample Task Meta schema defining the payload for an SSH task:

 {"$schema": "https://json-schema.org/draft/2020-12/schema#","type": "object","properties": {"task_name": {"type": "string","default" : "ssh_task"},"credential": {"type": "object","properties": {"name": {"type": "string"}}},"task_details": {"type": "object","properties": {"host": {"type": "string"},"command": {"type": "string"}}}}}